Back to Top

 Combatting Racism

 "The city crouches, steaming in the early morning half-light.
-The sun is still a rumor and the night is still a threat.
+The sun is still a rumor, and the night is still a threat.
 Slipping through the dark streets and the echoes and the shadows, something stirs behind me and my palms begin to sweat."

 "The menace threatens, closing, and I'm frozen in the shadows.
-I'm not prepared to run away and I'm not prepared to fight.
+I'm not prepared to run away, and I'm not prepared to fight.
 I can't stand to reason or surrender to a reflex.
 I will trust my instincts or surrender to my fright."

 "Coiled for the spring or caught like a creature in the headlights, into a desperate panic or a tempest of blind fury, like a cornered beast or a conquering hero."